June 11th 2021

 The most widely used physical sunscreen filters are zinc oxide and titanium dioxide (technically still chemicals; micronised metal salts), but there are occasionally other ingredients used, as Sherron tells me:

 "For sensitive skins I would recommend natural broad spectrum physical sun screens such as zinc oxide; this broad spectrum sun screen reflects both UVA and UVB rays, but it is not water resistant therefore I would recommend clients mix this formula with shea butter, which is a natural sun screen.
-It contains various healing properties such as vitamins A and E, and essential fatty acids to create a waterproof layer on the skin.
+It contains various healing properties such as vitamins A and E, and essential fatty acids to create a waterproof layer on the skin."

-"Other natural sun screens are:
+Other natural sun screens are:

 If you are trying a new sun cream, or indeed any new product, Dr Bunting recommends putting it to the test on a thin area of skin first.
 "A simple way to test out a new sunscreen if you’re prone to reactions is to do a patch test yourself on a discrete, protected area on the body – apply a small amount in an area like the bend of the arm for several days in a row, before applying it widely."

-Click here to take a look at my top ten sun creams for sensitive skin - I trust each and every one with my (skin's) life.
+Click here to take a look at my recommended sun creams for sensitive skin, which I update regularly - I trust each and every one with my (skin's) life.